datahub-project/datahub/docs/townhalls.md

 It's the perfect venue to meet the team behind DataHub and other users, as well as to ask higher-level questions, such as roadmap and product direction.
 From time to time we also use the opportunity to showcase upcoming features.

-# Coming up - August 28th, 2020 @ 9 AM US Pacific (GMT-7)
+# Coming up - September 25th, 2020 @ 9 AM US Pacific (GMT-7)

 # Meeting Invite

-**NEW!** We're now using Zoom!
 You can join with this link, or see the full invite below. https://linkedin.zoom.us/j/95617940722

 [Sign up sheet](https://docs.google.com/spreadsheets/d/1hCTFQZnhYHAPa-DeIfyye4MlwmrY7GF4hBds5pTZJYM/edit#gid=57816078)